MBrock29/Web3-betting-game/front-end/README.md

 # Betting DApp

 This project is a decentralized betting application built using React, Next.js, and Solidity.
-Users can deposit, withdraw, and place bets on various football games using the Sepolia test network on the Ethereum blockchain.
+Users can deposit, withdraw, and place bets on various simulated football games using the Sepolia test network on the Ethereum blockchain.

 ## Features

 - **Wallet Connection:** Users can connect their Ethereum wallet using Web3Modal.
-- **Deposits and Withdrawals:** Users can deposit ETH to receive credits and withdraw credits back to ETH.
+- **Deposits and Withdrawals:** Users can deposit test ETH to receive credits and withdraw credits back to test ETH.
 - **Betting:** Users can place bets on football matches with odds displayed in both fractional and decimal formats.
 - **Live Balance Updates:** User and contract balances are updated in real-time.
 - **Results Display:** Betting outcomes are displayed based on the results fetched from the blockchain.